dwhitney/intro-to-fp/slides/Referential-Transparency-and-Equational-Reasoning.md

 ---

 ## What makes a function impure?
-[*nobody quite agrees*](https://stackoverflow.com/questions/4865616/purity-vs-referential-transparency), but roughly, side effecting functions:
+Side effecting functions:

 * Perform I/O (disk, network, console)
 * Get values from *outside of the program* (dates, random numbers)
-* Modifying values beyond its scope
+* Modify values beyond its scope

 ---